Daim-Nickel-Penny/Focus-Chrome-Home-Extension/README.md

 It is a proxy API.
 Too many requests are also handled with a IP lock.

+## Caching Enabled
+Caching is enabled to improve the performance for every tab if opneded within the new image request time.

 ## Response for the API is-

 ```sh